 Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions or valuation where items are re-measured.
 Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation of monetary assets and liabilities denominated in foreign currencies at year-end exchange rates are recognised in the consolidated income statement.

-All foreign exchange gains and losses are presented in the consolidated income statement within 'other (losses)/gains - net'.
+All foreign exchange gains and losses are presented in the consolidated income statement within 'other gains/(losses) - net'.

-Translation differences on non-monetary financial assets and liabilities such as equities held at fair value through profit or loss ("FVPL") are recognised in the consolidated income statement as part of the fair value gain or loss.
 Translation differences on non-monetary financial assets, such as equities classified as FVOCI, are included in other comprehensive income.